jamespwilliams/RegisterSim/README.md

            HALT

     Separate instructions must be placed on new lines.
 Note that line numbers are not necessary and should be omitted.
+Example files can be found in tests/test_programs/

 * `state`: